donishadsmith/neurocaps/README.md

 **Additionally, the `neurocaps.analysis` submodule contains additional functions:**

-- `merge_dicts`: Merge the subject_timeseries dictionaries for overlapping subjects across tasks to identify similar CAPs across different tasks.
+- `merge_dicts`: Merge the subject_timeseries dictionaries for overlapping subjects across tasks to identify similar CAPs across different tasks [^5].
 The merged dictionary can be saved as a pickle file.
 - `standardize`: Standardizes each run independently for all subjects in the subject timeseries.
 - `change_dtype`: Changes the dtype of all subjects in the subject timeseries to help with memory usage.
 - `transition_matrix`: Uses the "transition_probability" output from ``CAP.calculate_metrics`` to generate and visualize the averaged transition probability matrix for all groups from the analysis.

-Please refer to [demo.ipynb](https://github.com/donishadsmith/neurocaps/blob/main/demo.ipynb) or https://neurocaps.readthedocs.io/en/latest/examples/examples.html for a more extensive demonstration of the features included in this package.
+Please refer to [demo.ipynb](https://github.com/donishadsmith/neurocaps/blob/main/demo.ipynb) or the [tutorials](https://neurocaps.readthedocs.io/en/latest/examples/examples.html) on the documentation website for a more extensive demonstration of the features included in this package.

 **Quick Code Examples (CAP examples use randomized data to simulate multiple subjects)**: